Document

 Sensor (HRV / sleep / temp / HR)✓ (in-bed)Reads from any/all via HealthKit / Health Connect

-Data shared / sold for researchPer ToSAggregatedMostly noPer Samsung ToSCloud-dependentNever — we don't hold the keys
+Data shared / sold for researchPer ToSAggregatedMostly noPer Samsung ToSCloud-dependentNever sold; the cryptographic guarantee (device-held keys) is the target, server-side custody today

 The five things that matter